devdavidkarlsson/kubernetes-ingress-controller/docs/examples/externalnamestrippath.md

-# Expose an external application
+# Expose an external application with a path, that is stripped by KongIngress config.

 This example shows how we can expose a service located outside the Kubernetes cluster using an Ingress rule similar to the Kong [Getting Started guide](0)
 We then extend the example with a custom path on the ingress resource that will be stripped by kong before the request reaches the upstream.